 Image via WordStream

-It is evident that inbound marketing is far more effective at grabbing the attention of your potential customers.
-Instead of resorting to in-your-face promotional tactics, you should focus on creating valuable content that will attract the right audience.
+Inbound marketing is far more effective at grabbing the attention of your potential customers.
+Instead of resorting to in-your-face promotional tactics, you should create valuable content to attract the right audience.

-Now let’s take a look at the steps to build a power-packed inbound marketing strategy.
+Let’s look at the steps to building a power-packed inbound marketing strategy.

 Crafting a Strong Inbound Marketing Strategy

 Inbound marketing may include content creation and distribution, search engine optimization, PPC advertising, and social media marketing.
 However, developing and executing a proper inbound marketing strategy requires meticulous planning.
-For instance, you need to know when to use SEO or PPC campaigns to reach your target audience.
+For instance, you must know when to use SEO or PPC campaigns to reach your target audience.

 Image via LYFE Marketing